-1. One you are on your cPanel look for File Manager and open it.
+1. Once you are on your cPanel look for File Manager and open it.

 2. In the file manager look for public_html, so here you have a choice either you can backup the whole public_html folder or what you can do is just backup a single WordPress install.

 To backup a single WordPress install, open public_html folder and find the folder where you installed your WordPress.
-One you have decided lets now backup it.
+Once you have decided let's now backup it.

-3. Weather you want to backup public_html or just your WordPress install the backup process is same, so just right click on the folder and a option menu will appear there click on compress button.
+3. Weather you want to backup public_html or just your WordPress install the backup process is the same, so just right-click on the folder and an option menu will appear there click on the compress button.

 4. A modal will open which will ask you to select the archive type you can select any that you are familiar with or you can choose gzip tar which we have selected.
 After selecting it just click Compress Files.

-5. After you click on Compress file your directory will be compressed and a log will be shown, after you close the logs you can see that your directory have been compressed.
+5. After you click on Compress file your directory will be compressed and a log will be shown, after you close the logs you can see that your directory has been compressed.

-Now as the directories have been backed up now let's backup the database.
+Now that the directories have been backed up now let's backup the database.

 1. In cPanel go to phpMyAdmin wizard and there select your database.